 FFRI provides access to fresh local produce which 134 Collaborative purchases and distributes during the April through October Harvest season to low income individuals & families.

-Local volunteer lawyers and Roger Williams University Law School students volunteer their time to offer free legal consultation & assistance on the last Friday of each month from 3 to 6 pm.
+Local volunteer lawyers and Roger Williams University Law School students volunteer their time to offer free legal consultation & assistance on the last Friday of each month from 3:30 -5 pm.
 In partnership with the Pro Bono Collaborative at Roger Williams University Law School.

 Out of School Jam*